Transition to New Form Parts (form effective date October 2019)

 accompanying letter from President verifies signatory has authority to amend policies (no seal required)

-A new Part P should be completed whenever there is any change to any financial instrument (facility/tank list, coverage period, etc.).
+A new C.F.R. should be completed whenever there is any change to any financial instrument (facility/tank list, coverage period, coverage amount, etc.).

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.